-DRAFT PROBLEM STATEMENT RELATING TO THE PROTECTION OF ACRONYMS OF INTERNATIONAL GOVERNMENTAL ORGANIZATIONS AT THE SECOND LEVEL IN GENERIC TOP LEVEL DOMAINS (draft as of 13 January 2017)
+DRAFT PROBLEM STATEMENT RELATING TO THE PROTECTION OF ACRONYMS OF INTERNATIONAL GOVERNMENTAL ORGANIZATIONS AT THE SECOND LEVEL IN GENERIC TOP LEVEL DOMAINS (as of 10 March 2017)

 ICANN’s Role:

 ICANN coordinates the development and implementation of policies concerning the registration of second-level domain names in generic top-level domains (gTLDs) for which uniform or coordinated resolution is reasonably necessary to facilitate the openness, interoperability, resilience, security and/or stability of the domain name system (DNS).
 This includes policies regarding resolution of disputes regarding the registration of domain names.